mojzis/noticky/README.md

 ## NTH

 - better footer
-- make it into a book
+- make it into a lily book
+- some notes about nicer ways of listening to charols

 ## questions
 - how to transpose chords for guitar ? should we ?